Language Worth Repeating

 My notes were a list of apologies that had fallen out of her mouth without hesitation.

-Clear direction, followed by “does that make sense?”
+Clear direction, undercut by, “Does that even make sense?”

-Clear direction, undermined by something as simple as “ok?”
+Clear direction, undermined by something as simple as, “Okay?” or, “Sorry.”

 Like my directing student, she’s beginning to identify a history of editing her own power.